 What makes it so good?
 The combination of keeping your upper body stable while moving your lower half quickly, engages so many different muscle groups.

-‘They can be used to hit different targets according to what the athlete needs,’ explains Graeme Woodward, a UK Athletics Level 3 performance coach, UKSCA accredited S&C coach and We Run How to use an elliptical.
+‘They can be used to hit different targets according to what the athlete needs,’ explains Graeme Woodward, a UK Athletics Level 3 performance coach, UKSCA accredited S&C coach and We Run coach for West Yorkshire.

 ‘Like the plank, mountain climbers require strength in the upper body but more dynamically in stabilisation as the legs move fast.
-The muscles used most are the hip flexors and lower abs, How to do a split squat.
+The muscles used most are the hip flexors and lower abs, How the mountain climber exercise can help you to hit peak performance as a runner.

 ‘If done fast, this exercise can contribute to a workout and will train explosive power and coordination.
 But, if done slowly and with control, mountain climbers can be an effective way of developing range of motion.’